What Is a Backlink and Why Do They Matter for SEO?

 Start with a free reviewA backlink is a link from one website to another.
 When an external website links to your site, Google treats that link as a signal of credibility — an endorsement, in effect, that your content or business is worth referencing.
 The more credible the linking site, the stronger the signal.

 Backlinks were the original foundation of Google's ranking algorithm, which was built on the premise that a page linked to by many other pages is likely to be more authoritative and useful than one that is not.
 That logic still holds, though the sophistication with which Google evaluates links has increased considerably.
-A link from a respected industry publication carries far more weight than a link from a directory that exists solely to sell links.

 For a local service business, the backlink landscape is more manageable than it sounds.
 Competitors in local search are typically other local businesses, not national publications.
 The number of quality links required to compete in a local market is modest compared to what would be needed to rank nationally for competitive terms.
-A handful of links from genuinely relevant sources — a local business directory, an industry association, a supplier's website, a local press mention — can make a meaningful difference.

-The most sustainable approach to building links for a local service business is to produce content worth linking to, build relationships with complementary businesses and suppliers who might link to you naturally, and ensure your business is listed accurately in the directories and associations relevant to your sector.
+The most sustainable approach is to produce content worth linking to, build relationships with complementary businesses and suppliers, and ensure accurate listings in the directories and associations relevant to your sector.
 This is slower than buying links but produces results that compound over time and carry no risk of penalty.

 Ready to start?